This is the multi-page printable view of this section. Click here to print.

 $ .\windows_exporter-0.31.3-amd64.exe --collectors.enabled memory,logical_disk,os

 Code block.
-Windows Exporter execution test
+Test Windows Exporter execution

-• collector can be enabled using a flag.
+• Collectors can be enabled using flags.

-• volume: Physical or virtual device path where the filesystem resides
+• volume: Physical or virtual device path where the filesystem resides (e.g., C:, D:)

 Caution